-- 1. Expenditures from Local Funds and General Revenues will increase to the extent that local funds and the MFP for K through 12 will need to be adjusted to accommodate greater retirement plan costs. - 2.
-Expenditures from TRSL (Agy/Self Generated) are estimated to increase \$1,000,000 to \$2,000,000 a year to pay benefits to those who would have otherwise not retired.
+- 1. Expenditures from Local Funds and General Revenues will increase to the extent that local funds and the MFP for K through 12 will need to be adjusted to accommodate greater retirement plan costs.
+Expenditures will also increase to the extent that higher education employers will be required to contribute more to TRSL to accommodate the provisions of HB 150. - 2.
+Expenditures from TRSL (Agy/Self Generated) are estimated to increase from \$2,000,000 to \$3,000,000 a year to pay benefits to those who would have otherwise not retired. - 3.
+Most of the cost of HB 150 will be borne by K through 12 employers because any increase in employer contribution rates will be applied against payroll for K-12 employers and the total k-12 payroll is significantly larger than the total payroll for members employed in higher education.